DanielMSussman/simpleCppTreesitterTools.nvim/doc/queriesParsingAndProcessingMatches.md

 #### Single-node queries

-The simplest query is what that matches on any specific node in the language tree.
+The simplest query is one that matches on any specific node in the language tree.
 For instance, in a lua file one could define a local query like so:
 ```lua
 local query = vim.treesitter.query.parse("cpp",
     [[